com-lihaoyi/geny/readme.md

 ## Writable

-Writable is a minimal interface that can be implemented by any data type that writes binary output to a `java.io.OutputStream`:
+`geny.Writable` is a minimal interface that can be implemented by any data type that writes binary output to a `java.io.OutputStream`:

 ```scala
 trait Writable{